$\Lambda$ polarization from vortex ring as medium response for jet thermalization: Results

 \subsection{Influence of initial state fluctuations on the ring observable}

 In Fig.~\ref{fig:smooth-vs-ebe}, we compare the results obtained from the event-by-event simulations and those from an event-averaged smooth initial condition.
 On the one hand, the event-by-event results were obtained from 250 fluctuating initial conditions events with impact parameters sampled in the 0-5$\%$ centrality class.
 In this analysis, the azimuthal direction of the quenched jet $\phi_{J}$ in each event is randomly selected between 0 and $2\pi$.
 On the other hand, in the smooth event analysis, one smooth initial condition was generated by averaging 10,000 fluctuating ICs.
 This event-averaged initial profile has a small but non-zero initial eccentricity, equivalent to the averaged eccentricity in 0-5$\%$ Pb+Pb collisions.
 In the latter case, the energy-momentum current from the quenched jet was deposited in the direction of the reaction plane, which corresponds to similar conditions as the analysis done in the previous work~\cite{Serenone2021}.
-In both cases, the energy-momentum current of the quenched jet was deposited at the center of the fireball $x=y=0$.
-The solid lines in the plot correspond to the results obtained when the energy-momentum current is deposited, and the dashed lines to the scenario where no source terms from the jet were inserted.
+In both cases, the energy-momentum current of the quenched jet was deposited at the center of the fireball $x=y=\eta_s=0$.
+The solid lines in Fig.~\ref{fig:smooth-vs-ebe} correspond to the results obtained when the energy-momentum current is deposited, and the dashed lines to the scenario where no source terms from the jet were inserted.
 We set $\phi_{J} = \Psi_{RP}$ in the smooth IC case without source terms from the quenched jet.
 As discussed earlier, we see a small but non-vanishing signal generated by the anisotropic flow.
-In the event-by-event scenario without jets, since the jet direction and the reference direction (in the case of no jet) were randomized, we see an almost vanishing signal for $\mathcal{R}_\Lambda^J$.
-Regarding the signal generated by the jet quenching, we see that the smooth initial condition scenario, besides being affected by the transversal expansion contribution, produces a similar signal to the more realistic event-by-event simulations.
+In the event-by-event scenario without jets, since the jet direction and the reference direction (in the case of no jet) were randomized, we see an almost vanishing signal for $\mathcal{R}_\Lambda^J$, which is expected from our previous discussion on background polarization.
+Regarding the signal generated by the quenched jets, we see that the smooth initial condition scenario is qualitatively similar to the more realistic event-by-event simulations.
+The quantitative difference between both scenarios is attributed to the influence of the transverse expansion.
+Since the signal obtained with the smooth initial condition was not averaged over different trigger directions for the thermalized jet, the resulting signal (blue solid line) will present a great contribution to the background (blue dashed line).